John Entwistle: Influence

 Entwistle identified his influences as a combination of his school training on French horn, trumpet, and piano (giving his fingers strength and dexterity).
-Musicians who influenced him included rock and roll guitarists Duane Eddy and Gene Vincent, and American soul and R&B bass guitarists such as James Jamerson.
-In turn, Entwistle has been a considerable influence on the playing styles and sounds used by generations of bass guitarists that have followed him, including Tom Hamilton, Geezer Butler, Steve Harris, Matt Freeman, Krist Novoselic, Cliff Burton, Ian Hill, Geddy Lee, Billy Sheehan, Victor Wooten, Tom Petersson, Sam Rivers, John Myung, and Chris Squire.
+Musicians who influenced him included rock and roll guitarist Duane Eddy, and American soul and R&B bassists such as James Jamerson.
+In turn, Entwistle has been a considerable influence on the playing styles and sounds used by generations of bassists that have followed him, including Tom Hamilton, Brian Gibson, Geezer Butler, Krist Novoselic, Geddy Lee, Billy Sheehan, Victor Wooten, Tom Petersson, John Myung and Chris Squire.

-Entwistle continues to top 'best ever bass player' polls in musicians magazines.
+Entwistle continues to top 'best ever bass player' polls in musicians' magazines.
 In 2000, Guitar magazine named him "Bassist of the Millennium" in a readers' poll.
 J. D. Considine ranked Entwistle No. 9 on his list of "Top 50 Bass Players".
 He was named the second best rock bassist on Creem Magazines 1974 Reader Poll Results.
-In 2011, a Rolling Stone Magazine reader poll selected him as the No. 1 rock bass guitarist of all time.
+In 2011, a Rolling Stone Magazine reader poll selected him as the No. 1 rock bassist of all time.

 Equipment

-Entwistle collaborated with bass guitar manufacturers such as Alembic, Warwick, and Status GraphiteArchived at Ghostarchive and the Wayback Machine: His bass solo on the "My Generation" single was a Fender Jazz Bass with stock flatwound strings.
+Entwistle collaborated with bass guitar manufacturers such as Alembic, Warwick, and Status Graphite.Archived at Ghostarchive and the Wayback Machine: His bass solo on the "My Generation" single was a Fender Jazz Bass with stock tapewound strings.

 Entwistle's collection of guitars and basses was auctioned at Sotheby's in May 2003.